carnarez/pre-commit/README.md

-**Small hack to run containerized pre-commit hooks.** Nothing to do with the brilliant `Python` [package with the same name](https://pre-commit.com/), just a plain [`git` hook](https://git-scm.com/docs/githooks)).
+**Small hack to run containerized pre-commit hooks.** Nothing to do with the brilliant `Python` package with the same name, just a plain [`git` hook](https://git-scm.com/docs/githooks)).

 > **Why?**

-Although `pre-commit` (and similar tools) are performing *very* well, I like the idea of having a local *runner* defined in a similar way as what one would expect from the CI of a code repository.
+Although [`pre-commit`](https://pre-commit.com/) (and similar tools) are performing *very* well, I like the idea of having a local *runner* defined in a similar way as what one would expect from the CI of a code repository.

-Some linters/checkers were written in different syntaxes, and I do not feel like keeping/updating all those interpreters and other compilers on my system.

-The calls to those linters/checkers are also defined *in clear*, and I do not need to guess/dig through various layers of wrappers and config files to modify them.
+Linters/code checkers are written in various syntaxes, and I do not feel like installing and updating all those interpreters and other compilers on my local system.
+The calls to those linters/checkers are also defined *in clear*, and I do not need to guess/dig through various layers of wrappers and configuration files to modify them.

-(I am also obsessed with keeping my system clean of all superflous dependencies.)
+I am also obsessed with keeping my system clean of all superflous/rarely used dependencies.

 > **How?**